mtyide/BETSoftware.Ecommerce/README.md

 This assessment currently uses DB First approach (Entity Framework Core)
 # Swagger UI/API
 You can use the Swagger API to test data creation (Products)
-The UI (ASP.NET Core with AngularJS/MVC/ReactJS) will be used to create Orders and manage the Checkout process of the eCommerce site once API completed
+The UI (ASP.NET Core with AngularJS/MVC/ReactJS) will be used to create Orders and manage the Checkout process of the eCommerce site once API is completed
 # Not included
 BackOffice to manage Products IS NOT part of this assessment.
 Refer to Swagger API to test endpoints (Products).
 Products are NOT deleted but rather marked/flagged as INACTIVE, same applies to ORDERS
 Creation of Users.
 They are pre-populated due to time constraints.
 Refer to DB script